Are you looking at moving money out of South Africa?

 And then there is the small margin on the exchange rate on the day.
 Our margins are way below most of the main banks in South Africa.
-That means using our services will not only save you time and hassle, but you’ll save money too.
+That means using our services will not only save you time and hassle, but you’ll save money too and get more dollars for your rands.
 And when you’re emigrating and starting a new life in Australia, every dollar counts!

 Remember that your receiving bank is likely to also charge you a fee for receiving international funds as well.
 Some charge a flat fee and others charge a sliding fee depending on the value received.

-Can I Transfer Money To My Spouse To Use Their Annual Allowances?
+Can My Spouse Use Their Annual Allowance Too?

-Yes you sure can!
-If you’ve used your annual SDA or FIA, but still have more funds to transfer in the same calendar year, you can transfer them into an account in your spouse’s name and make use of their annual allowances too.
+Yes they sure can!
+If you’ve used your annual SDA or FIA, but still have more funds to transfer in the same calendar year, your spouse can open their own account and make use of their annual allowance limits too.

 Can I Send Money Overseas To An Account That Is Not In My Name?

 You can, but this would fall under your gift allowance as described above.